-AI can’t take the place of doctors yet, but healthcare workers who use AI might replace those who don’t.
+AI can’t take the place of doctors yet, but healthcare workers who use AI algorithms might replace those who don’t.
 Learn how artificial intelligence can help healthcare.
-Find out how predictive algorithms, computer vision, and generative AI can benefit your organization.
+Find out how predictive AI, computer vision, and generative AI may benefit your organization.

-In this article, we will discuss different applications of artificial intelligence in healthcare and give you 10 artificial intelligence in healthcare examples, showing how it can help your clinic operate more efficiently, assist your staff with tasks, give doctors helpful information, and improve patients’ experiences.
+In this article, we will discuss different applications of AI in healthcare and give you 10 real-life examples, showing how it can help your clinic operate more efficiently, assist your staff with tasks, give doctors helpful information, and improve patients’ experiences.

 Let’s start!